marhenkejanik/WebpConverter/README.md

 # WebpConverter
 Converter for Webp files
-Currently only supports non-animated WebP files
+Currently the java version only supports non-animated WebP files